explore

 Everyone should be given the opportunity to experience the outdoors responsibly.
 It is my sincerest hope that by sharing the beautiful places that I visit in my blog posts, I can help engender a type of ownership and concern for our wild places.
 For that reason, I always have and always will choose education over exclusion.
 I believe that we all can act as stewards for the environment if given the opportunity.
 As stewards, it’s our responsibility to always practice “Leave No Trace” (LNT) principles while enjoying the outdoors.

 In addition to practicing LNT ethics, I have also included specific information about how to get involved with the conservation and maintenance of each fire lookout included in this blog post.
-If you are not able to volunteer your time, donations are always appreciated, and most lookouts will provide an address and a suggested donation amount for spending the night.
+If you are not able to volunteer your time, donations are always appreciated, and most fire lookouts in Washington State will provide an address and a suggested donation amount for spending the night.
 Think of it as a camping fee!

 What To Pack For A Fire Lookout Hike In Washington